 Chemotherapy treatments can be administered systemically — throughout the entire body — or intraoperatively during surgery.

 After removing any visible tumors, a surgeon delivers chemotherapy drugs directly to the affected part of the body.
 In some cases, this method helps negate some of the side effect patients experience.
 Intrapleural chemotherapy and heated intraperitoneal chemotherapy — also called HIPEC — are the two most common examples of intraoperative chemotherapy.
 Administration of local chemotherapy is thought to kill cancer cells directly but it can also cause local inflammation in the pleural or peritoneal cavity.

-Chemotherapy drugs may be administered as a standalone treatment but are generally used as part of a multimodal treatment program, combined with radiation and, if necessary, surgery.
+Patients may receive chemotherapy drugs as a standalone treatment, or as part of a multimodal treatment program, combined with radiation and, if necessary, surgery.

 - A course of chemotherapy to help shrink tumors before the patient undergoes surgery.